 Meet Our Team

 Matt Beltrami, 9th Grade Pre-AP World History TeacherMatt Beltrami believes that every child in America deserves the opportunity to pursue and achieve their dreams, and that can only happen when every child receives an excellent education.
 He is driven by his sense of patriotism and his belief that true citizenship requires active participation in making society more fair and just.
 By teaching, he hopes to uphold his own responsibility as a citizen and inspire and empower his students to consider their responsibilities as citizens.
 Prior to joining the Kauffman School team, Mr. Beltrami worked in the political sector for nearly ten years, and has lived in Illinois, Iowa, Washington DC, New Hampshire, and New York.
 Mr. Beltrami received his Bachelor of Arts in Philosophy and Sociology from Coe College in Cedar Rapids, Iowa.
-He is a corps member with Teach For America - Kansas City.
+He is an alumni with Teach For America - Kansas City.

 Robyn Blakemore believes every student deserves an excellent education.
 She is committed to holding her students to high expectations so they will be ready to excel in college and their future careers.
 Prior to teaching at the Kauffman School, Mrs. Blakemore taught seventh- and eighth-grade math in the Kansas City Public Schools district at Central Academy of Excellence (formally Central High School).
 Mrs. Blakemore is an alumna of Teach For America - Kansas City.
 She received her Bachelor of Arts in Child and Family Studies from Baylor University in Waco, Texas.
 She went on to receive her Master of Education in Secondary Education from the University of Missouri-St. Louis.
 Mrs. Blakemore was drawn to the Kauffman School because of its unique and positive school culture.
 She is excited to celebrate students’ successes this coming school year.